DoctorRicko/cyb499_phishing_detection/README.md

-For reason's I have not determined yet, you abosultely need to run this in a virtual environment.
+For reasons I have not determined yet, you abosultely need to run this in a virtual environment.

 Clone the repo (git clone https://github.com/DoctorRicko/cyb499_phishing_detection.git), cd to it, the run